 Position Description: The Department of Mechanical Engineering at the University of Arkansas invites applications for outstanding candidates to fill a tenure-track Assistant Professor position starting in August 2023.
-We seek individuals with research and teaching interests in advanced design and manufacturing.
-Examples include, but are not limited to, design science and innovation, simulation-based design, next-generation additive manufacturing, manufacturing systems, manufacturing applications of IA or machine learning, and biomanufacturing.
+We seek individuals with research and teaching interests in ‘next-generation transportation’.
+Examples include, but are not limited to, smart mobility, unmanned aerial mobility, AI for transportation systems, advanced air mobility, modern aerospace technologies, and electric vehicles.
+The position is well aligned with university and state strategic priorities as the University of Arkansas and the Northwest Arkansas region are at the center of an emerging hub for next-generation transportation technologies - see for example recent news regarding the Arkansas Council on Future Mobility (https://nwacouncil.org/2022/02/23/arkansas-stakes-claim-to-be-global-leader-in-next-generation-transportation-by-2030/) and Walton Grant (https://talkbusiness.net/2022/07/412k-walton-grant-to-ua-focuses-on-smart-mobility/).
 Both experimental and computational specialists are encouraged to apply.
-The ideal candidate will have demonstrated scholarly activity and potential to collaborate with faculty members/groups within one or more of the Department’s existing or emerging research areas.
-The successful candidate will be expected to teach core mechanical engineering classes in support of our undergraduate and graduate programs, and contribute to the departmental service needs.
+The ideal candidate will have demonstrated scholarly activity and potential to collaborate with faculty members/groups within one or more of the Department of Mechanical Engineering and the College of Engineering’s existing or emerging research areas.
+The successful candidate will be expected to teach core mechanical engineering classes in support of our undergraduate (including a BSME-Aerospace Concentration) and graduate programs, and contribute to departmental service needs.

 Diversity and Inclusion Statement: The College of Engineering is dedicated to building and supporting an inclusive culture with a diverse and pluralistic faculty, staff, and administration.
 The College encourages applications from all qualified candidates, especially individuals who contribute to the diversity of our campus community and welcomes applications without regard to race/color, sex, gender, pregnancy, age, national origin, disability, religion, marital or parental status, protected veteran or military status, genetic information, LGBTQIA+, or any other characteristic protected under applicable federal or state law.
 The College invites applicants with career interruptions to share the related circumstances and explain how these interruptions have impacted their career path.